nogicoder/farcry/README.md

 # Waypoint 39: Calculate and Order the Number of Suicides per Match

 Write a SQL query that returns the number of suicides per match.
-Sort the result by their ascending order of number of suicides.
+Sort the result in ascending order by the number of suicides.

 For example: